patrickweng7/vip/Notebook-Rayan-Dabbagh.md

 ## Lecture 5:

-===Outline of class notes===

-'''In class:'''
-* Discussed last week's (Titanic Dataset) project.
-* Got notified of this week's task.
-* Learned how to give presentations.
-* Had a discussion with group members as to when to schedule upcoming meetings.

-'''Lecture Notes:'''
+In class, we discussed last week's project (Titanic Dataset).
+We got notified of this week's task.
+We also assisted to a presentation which revolves around the art of giving presentations.
+At the end of the class, we had a discussion with our group members to schedule future meetings.

+**Prof's notes:**

-* While discussing last week's project, we found out that changing the hyper parameters was an important factor required for obtaining co-dominant algorithms.
+* Manipulating the hyper parameters is an important factor required to obtain co-dominant algorithms.
-* Sometimes, this change in hyper parameters led to a reduction in the Pareto optimal solutions/fitness scores.
+* Be aware that the above may sometimes result in a reduction in the Pareto optimal fitness scores.
-* Completing the objective of obtaining co-dominant solutions required hit and trial and a few iterations for finding the apt models to achieve a successful outcome.
+* Hit and trial was used to assure co-dominant algorithms.
+A few iterations for finding the optimal models and to achieve a successful outcome.
-* For next week we have to use multiple objective genetic programming to find the Pareto optimal solutions for the same Titanic Dataset.
-This time we don't have any constraints such as finding a set of co-dominant algorithms.
+* Next week's goal is to use multiple objective genetic programming to find the Pareto optimal solution.
-* Our aim is to improve the accuracy of our algorithm to find the best optimal solutions.
+* Our goal now is to improve on the accuracy of our algorithms.
-* We have to use basic primitives, such as logical and mathematical, to generate desired solutions.
+* We have to use basic primitives to generate desired solutions.
-* We are allowed to use
+* During the weekend, my team and I have set meetings to catch on on our individual works.

 ## Lecture 4: